ManojSabale07/Used_Car_Price_Prediction/README.md

-# 🚗 Used Car Price Prediction using Linear Regression
+# 🚗 Used Car Price Prediction using XGBoost

 ## Overview